TechAwards is a reader-supported website. Purchases made through links may earn a commission.

 If you’re looking for a built-in HD touchscreen, and don’t want to stream your workouts on a tablet, then the EX5s the model you will want to consider.
 If you’re fine using a table or device for your workouts, then you will want to pick between the regular EX5 and EX3.

-The EX7s is the best of all things Echelon has to offer – it has an upgraded HD touchscreen, is built for performance, and has gel seat for the ultimate in comfort – if you’re looking for the best-of-the-best then the EX7s is the Echelon Bike you’ve been looking for.
+The EX7s one of the best bikes Echelon has to offer – it has an upgraded HD touchscreen, is built for performance, and has gel seat for the ultimate in comfort – if you’re looking for the best-of-the-best then the EX7s is the Echelon Bike you’ve been looking for.

 Do All Echelon Bikes work for Streaming their Live and On Demand Workouts?

 Yes!
 All Echelon bikes are compatible with their app, and work great with their live and on demand biking workouts.
 Not only that, but Echelon offers a variety of workouts that get you off the bike as well.
-You can use your tablets for streaming those workouts as well, or if you opt for the EX5s or EX7s, you can rotate the built-in HD touchscreen to stream the workout of your choice (options include things like yoga, strength training, etc.)
+You can use your tablets for streaming those workouts as well, or if you opt for the EX5s, EX7s or EX-Pro, you can rotate the built-in HD touchscreen to stream the workout of your choice (options include things like yoga, strength training, etc.)

 Do The Echelon Bikes Work without a Subscription?